Professor-G/BlackbodyFit/README.md

 * scipy
 * matplotlib

-These three packages are bundled with anaconda.
-If you have anaconda installed all these packages are installed in your machine already.

 # Test Scripts

 To make sure that the algorithm is working, you can run the four test scripts available in the **test** folder.